mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 Attendees:

-- Leads
+- IJT Directs plus JB

 Objectives:

-- Review scorecard, identify red and yellow flags
-- Resolve critical tactical obstacles and issues affecting short-term success
+- Identity administrative, tactical and strategic issues
+- Identify obstacles to achieving clearly defined objectives
+- Discuss issues and either resolve them or decide on next step
+- Voice concerns and make decisions as a team
+- Prepare to cascade communications across departments

 Time: